zaxor0/zwerchhau/README.md

 It is a ritual well practiced by adventurers.

-## Melee Combat Against Humanoids
+## Melee Combat Loop
-The combat loop is as follows:
+Melee combat is exhausting, each round requires that the sides engaged lose 2 Constitution.

 - Declare engagement posture
 - Determine Player's Attacking Combat Action